Azure/open-service-broker-azure/docs/quickstart-aks.md

 # Quickstart: Open Service Broker for Azure on an Azure Container Service managed cluster

-This quickstart walks-through using the Open Service Broker for Azure (OSBA) to deploy WordPress on an [Azure Container Service (AKS)](https://azure.microsoft.com/en-us/services/container-service/) managed cluster.
+This quickstart walks through using the Open Service Broker for Azure (OSBA) to deploy WordPress on an [Azure Container Service (AKS)](https://azure.microsoft.com/en-us/services/container-service/) managed cluster.

-WordPress requires a backend MySQL database.
+WordPress requires a back-end MySQL database.
 Without OSBA, we would create a database in the Azure portal, and then manually configure the connection information.
 Now with OSBA our Kubernetes manifests can provision an Azure Database for MySQL on our behalf, save the connection information in Kubernetes secrets, and then bind them to our WordPress instance.